 Trustees Award for Outstanding Student Service – Eligibility: Undergraduate or Graduate Students

 Three non-renewable awards in the amount of $2,500 each will be awarded to currently enrolled full time students of the California State University System.
 The selection process will recognize students who demonstrate financial need and attributes of merit, including academic performance, community and personal achievements.
-Applications are available each spring in the Office of Financial Aid and Scholarship, Student Services West, Room SSW-3605 or phone (619) 594-6323.
-Interviews are also required.
+Students must be nominated by faculty/staff members before they can apply.
 Due date is in February of each year.

 Gognell Memorial Scholarship – Eligibility: Undergraduate or Graduate Students

 Up to 10 scholarships of up to $4,000 each will be awarded for the academic year.
 Applications are due in March and can be found on the NASW Foundation website.